sja-thedude/Budget-App/README.md

 - Feel free to check the [issues page](https://github.com/sja-thedude/Budget-App/issues).

+## Acknowledgements

+- I would like to thank my code reviewers for their valuable feedback.
+- I would like to thank my learning partners and morning session members for their support.

 ## Show your support

-- Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project!